grpc/proposal/L125-python-absl-logging-support.md

 ## Background

-gRPC Core changed its logging system to use absl logging as per [L117][L117].
+gRPC Core changed its logging system to use absl logging as per [L117].

 After this change, gRPC python users started seeing the warning log - `WARNING: All log messages before absl::InitializeLog() is called are written to STDERR`.

-For gRPC C++, the users are expected to invoke `absl::InitializeLog()`, but gRPC Python users cannot invoke a C++ API call.
-Hence this proposal explains the changes necessary to gRPC Python to implicitly invoke `absl::InitializeLog()` in the Cython layer at the time of initialization.
+For gRPC C++, the users themselves are expected to invoke `absl::InitializeLog()`, but gRPC Python users cannot invoke a C++ API call.
+Hence this proposal explains the changes necessary to gRPC Python to implicitly invoke `absl::InitializeLog()`in the Cython layer at the time of initialization.

-> Note that if abseil fixes https://github.com/abseil/abseil-cpp/issues/1656,
-> gRPC Core itself will be able to invoke absl::InitializeLog(), but until then
-> this is a workaround.
+> Note that, this call to `absl::InitializeLog()` can be later moved to the gRPC
+> Core layer itself depending on how https://github.com/abseil/abseil-cpp/issues/1656
+> is resolved to support multiple calls to `absl::InitializeLog()`.

 ### Related Proposals:
 * [L117: C-core: Replace gpr Logging with absl Logging][L117]